cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 use a different AES key for every client, which in the ideal cipher model leads to better concrete security {{GKWWY20}}.

-We note that for robustness, the analysis of {{DPRS23}} still assumes a random oracle to make the Idpf extractable.
+We note that for robustness, the analysis of {{BBCGGI21}} still assumes a random oracle to make the Idpf extractable.
 While XofFixedKeyAes128 has been shown to be differentiable from a random oracle {{GKWWY20}}, there are no known attacks exploiting this difference.
-We also stress that beven if the Idpf is not extractable, the Poplar1 guarantees that every client can contribute to at most one prefix among the ones being evaluated by the helpers.
+We also stress that even if the Idpf is not extractable, Poplar1 guarantees that every client can contribute to at most one prefix among the ones being evaluated by the helpers.